 The results of gynecomastia surgery are more or less permanent.
 Immediately after your male breast reduction procedure, you may experience swelling in the chest area.
 But as your body heals, the skin will tighten up and conform over the newly sculpted area, eventually revealing a more masculine shape.
 To maximize the results of your gynecomastia surgery, it’s a good idea to maintain a healthy diet and a regular exercise program.
 Staying at a healthy weight will help prevent the development of fat deposits in the chest area, and it will allow you to enjoy the long-term results of your surgery.
 Significant weight gain, use of steroids, and some medical conditions can cause the condition to return.

 Thankfully, many patients find their male breast reduction to be life changing.
 Patients often have a boost in self-esteem and finally feel comfortable baring their bodies at the beach and wearing a variety of clothing styles.
-However, gynecomastia surgery in Northern Virginia is just one aspect of treatment for men with enlarged breasts.
+However, gynecomastia surgery in Northern Virginia and Alexandria is just one aspect of treatment for men with enlarged breasts.
 Many physicians agree that even though the causes of gynecomastia vary, the psychological aspects related to the condition need to be considered before, during, and after an operation.
 You may be referred to a psychologist to address any trauma associated with gynecomastia, especially if you are an adolescent.

 To learn more about the surgery and schedule your initial consultation, reach out to our office today.

 Post-Op Instructions for Gynecomastia